How to get company-wide buy-in for construction technology projects

 A Successful Introduction of New Technology

-Getting your employees on board with a new digital solution will ensure a successful introduction, and help to mitigate the risk of unpopular or unused technology.
+Getting your employees on board with your new software development project will ensure a successful introduction, and help to mitigate the risk of unpopular or unused technology.

 Construction is one of the world’s least digitised industries according to a recent report, still relying on analogue data.